The ISID Research Grants Program was established to fund pilot research projects or training of

 treatment of infectious diseases, the epidemiology and control of

 hospital-acquired infections, and modeling of cost effective interventions.
 The research must relate to infectious diseases affecting humans.
-In response to the West Africa Ebola outbreak, ISID encourages applications in the area of infection control and on how to implement infection control measures in low and lower-middle income countries.
+ISID encourages applications in the area of infection control, antimicrobial resistance (AMR) and on how to implement infection control measures in low and lower-middle income countries.
+Grants that address the following AMR issues will be given priority.

 ISID Program Coordinator